Tekken: Tekken 3

-Tekken Tag Tournament is the next installment, released in 1999 in arcades and as a launch title for the PlayStation 2 in 2000.
-Although the game is non-canonical to the storyline, it is considered a major entry to the franchise.
-In contrast to previous titles, Tekken Tag Tournament features tag battles and includes almost all of the Tekken characters in the series up until that point in time, for a total of 34 characters.
-The game ran on the same arcade board with an updated Tekken 3 engine, and thus saw major graphical upgrades when ported to the PlayStation 2.
-The home version features remixes of the characters' themes from the arcade version, and also features a bonus Tekken Bowl mode.
-A remastered version of the game, Tekken Tag Tournament HD, is included in the 2011 collection Tekken Hybrid, which also contained a playable demo of Tekken Tag Tournament 2 and the film Tekken: Blood Vengeance.

 Tekken 4

-Tekken 4 is the fifth installment and the next canonical game in the series, released in 2001 in arcades and 2002 for the PlayStation 2.
-Placing distinction on the story, the home version includes a new Story mode that unlocks cutscenes when played, in contrast to previous installments in which such cutscenes were unlocked from playing the Arcade Mode.
-The game also harbores many gameplay revisions, including the ability for the player to move about before the round begins, as well as walled-stages.
+Tekken 4 is the fifth installment of the series, released in 2001 in arcades and 2002 for the PlayStation 2.
+The home version includes a new Story mode that unlocks cutscenes when played, in contrast to previous installments in which such cutscenes were unlocked from playing the Arcade Mode.
+Gameplay revisions include the ability for the player to move about before the round begins, as well as walled-stages.
 For the first time, the themes used in the arcade mode are the same ones put into the home version.
 There are 23 characters to choose from.
 The story reveals that Kazuya survived the fall into the volcano from 20 years prior, and enters the King of Iron Fist Tournament 4 to take back the Mishima Zaibatsu.
 In the canonical ending, Kazuya and Heihachi are both defeated by Jin.
 Jin unwillingly transforms into his Devil form, but after glimpsing a vision of his mother, Jun (whom he had not seen in six years), he refrains from executing Heihachi.

 Tekken 5

 Tekken 5 was released in arcades in 2004 and 2005 for the PlayStation 2, with a short period of time of transition from arcade to PlayStation, of two months in North America and four months in Japan.
-There are 32 characters to choose from, including for the first time, Devil Jin and Osaka's Asuka Kazama.
-Most of the characters who were removed from Tekken 3 return in Tekken 5.
+There are 32 characters to choose from, including staple newcomers Devil Jin and Osaka's Asuka Kazama.
+Many of the characters who were removed in Tekken 3 returned in Tekken 5.
 The home version includes a mode known as Devil Within, a variant of the Tekken Force mode introduced in Tekken 3.
 In the canonical ending, Jin Kazama defeats his great-grandfather Jinpachi Mishima (who took over the Mishima Zaibatsu shortly after the ending events of Tekken 4), and inherits the Mishima Zaibatsu.